Duck confit: Traditional preparation

 The cooked meat can be transferred to a container and completely submerged in the fat.
-Skipping the salt curing stage greatly reduces the shelf life of the confit.
+Skipping the salt curing stage greatly reduces the shelf life.
 Confit is also sold in cans, which can be kept for several years.
 The flavourful fat from the confit may also be used in many other ways, as a frying medium for sautéed vegetables (e.g., green beans and garlic, wild or cultivated mushrooms), savory toasts, scrambled eggs or omelettes, and as an addition to shortcrust pastry for tarts and quiches.

-A classic recipe is to fry or grill the legs in a bit of the fat until they are well-browned and crisp, and use more of the fat to roast some potatoes and garlic as an accompaniment.
+A classic finishing recipe is to fry or grill the legs in some of the fat until they are well-browned and crisp, and use more of the fat to roast potatoes and garlic as an accompaniment.
 The potatoes roasted in duck fat to accompany the crisped-up confit are called pommes de terre à la sarladaise.